acxxa/Hands-On-Machine-Learning/README.md

 in basically any field of computer science.
 I want to finish this project in one semester with a deeper understanding of the past, present, and future developments in machine learning.
 I want to finish this project with a few machine learning projects built from scratch that I can show off.
-In the short term, I suppose
+In the short term, I suppose all of this needs to contribute to my employability regarding internships.
+However, in the long term, I hope this project will become the solid foundation from which I build and create the rest of my machine learning knowledge.

+To myself, godspeed.

 ### What is the timeline of this project?